alicenet/utilities/README.md

 The frontend runs a combination GRPC/REST endpoint that can be called to return the information stored by the worker.

+## JSON RPC Proxy

+A container image that will proxy JSON RPC requests to a remote path (not just host).
+This allows for hosting a proxy that will include an account key for a service such as [infura](https://infura.io).

 ## How to contribute